MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-Configuration-Manager.md

 # Deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)

 This article gives step-by-step instructions for how to deploy Office 365 ProPlus to client computers with System Center Configuration Manager (Current Branch).
-Configuration Manager is a complex tool with many options for packaging and deploying software; this article gives the most direct method for deploying Office, with links to more details.

 ## Before you begin
 - If you haven't already, complete the [asssessment](assess-deploy-office-365-proplus-with-Configuration-Manager.md) and [planning](plan-office-365-proplus.md) guidance for deploying Office 365 ProPlus.